This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 * In a previous blog post, I already wrote an Azure PowerShell script that upgrades a bastion host from the Basic SKU to the Standard SKU.
 If you want, you can take a look at it over here: Azure Bastion: Upgrade Basic SKU to Standard SKU with Azure PowerShell

-So, to switch a Standard SKU Azure Bastion host to the Basic SKU, you must delete and recreate that Bastion host.
-To automate and speed up this process, I wrote the below Azure PowerShell script, which does all of the following:
+To switch an Azure Bastion host from Standard SKU to Basic SKU, you’ll need to delete and recreate the Bastion host.
+To automate and speed up this process, I’ve developed the following Azure PowerShell script, which performs the following tasks:

 - Remove the breaking change warning messages.

-- Check if the Bastion resource group has a resource lock; if so, exit the script.
+- Check if the Bastion resource group has a resource lock; if so, remove the resource lock.

 - Store the specified set of Azure Bastion host tags in a hash table.

-- Delete Azure Bastion host with Standard SKU.
+- Delete the Azure Bastion host with the Standard SKU.

-- Redeploy same Azure Bastion host with Basic SKU.
+- Redeploy the same Azure Bastion host with the Basic SKU.

 - Lock the Azure Bastion resource group with a CanNotDelete lock.

-To use the script, copy and save it as Switch-AzureBastion-Standard-SKU-to-Basic-SKU.ps1 or download it from GitHub.
-Then run the script from Windows Terminal, Visual Studio Code, or Windows PowerShell.
-Or you can simply run it from Cloud Shell.
+To make use of the script, either copy and save it as Switch-AzureBastion-Standard-SKU-to-Basic-SKU.ps1 or download it from GitHub.
+Afterward, execute the script using Windows Terminal, Visual Studio Code, or Windows PowerShell.
+Alternatively, you can directly run it from Cloud Shell.

 Prerequisites